stephenverderame/cpp_book/src/basics/functions.md

 void copyDstFromSrc(Range dst, Range src);
 ```

 Notice how the first function was *missing an abstraction* which led to having 4 parameters.
 In the second function, we created a `struct` to organize the parameters into an `abstraction`.
 In C++20, this can be done with `std::span`.

 We should also prefer *pure functions* a pure function has no side effects, and returns the same output for the same inputs.
 It should not mutate variables or have any other effect other than the value it returns.

 ## Inline Functions

 Earlier you saw me use the `inline` keyword.
-What this does is it *suggests* to the compiler that the function can be inlined.
+This keyword *suggests* to the compiler that the function can be inlined.
 What is an inlined function?
-Well, we'll cover the details later but basically every time you call a function the state of the current function must be saved, you must jump to the new function, then you must restore the state of the old function and jump back.
+Well, we'll cover the details later but basically every time you call a function the state of the current function must be saved, you must jump to the new function,
+then you must restore the state of the old function and jump back.
 Abstractly, this process can be viewed as having to push an *activation record* onto the stack and then popping it off.
 An *activation record* basically contains all the data like arguments being passed, where the function is called from (so it can jump back), and the state of the callee.
 Sounds like a complex task?
 Well it sort of is.
 When a function is inlined, the compiler puts the body of the function right at the call site.
 So all this jumping and state saving doesn't need to occur.
 Let's look at another example of factoring out some code into an inline function:

 ```c++
 constexpr auto expFac = 0.83;